AspieSoft/basic-site/readme.md

 [![paypal](https://img.shields.io/badge/buy%20me%20a%20coffee-paypal-blue)](https://buymeacoffee.aspiesoft.com/)

-A simple module that runs express with a common setup for a basic website.
+A module that runs express with an easy setup and additional basic security for a small and simple website.

 Develop your express sites faster.